 Multivitamins are the most popular dietary supplements in the world.

-As the name suggests, these supplements contain many different vitamins and minerals, as well as some additional ingredients.
-Because there is no established standard on what constitutes a multivitamin, their nutrient composition varies by brand and product.
+As the name suggests, these supplements contain many vitamins and minerals, as well as some additional ingredients.
+Because there is no established standard on what makes up a multivitamin, their nutrient composition varies by brand and product.

-They also go by many names, including multis, multiples, or simply vitamins.
+They also go by many names, including multi, multiples, or vitamins.

 Multivitamins are also available in many forms, such as capsules, tablets, chewable gummies, powders, and liquids.

 Usually, multivitamins are taken once-twice a day, but that also varies depending on the instructions stipulated on the label.

 There are 13 vitamins and at least 16 minerals that are essential to our health.

 Many of which aid enzyme reactions in our body, as well as reproduction, maintenance, growth, and the function of essential bodily functions.

 Multivitamins offer vitamins and minerals — but you can also find other ingredients such as herbs, amino acids, and fatty acids, which are essential for human health.

 However, there are some things you should keep in mind.